yudhistirank/EcoSense-C242-PS114/README.md

 ## 🚀 How to Run

-- Run flutter clean and pub get commands
+1. Upload DATASET - Copy.zip to your drive
-- Launch Device
+2. Open Model1_Bangkit.ipynb use google colab
-- Run on the device
+3. Run all code from the file Model1_Bangkit.ipnyb

 ## 📸 Icons and Images